International Quran Recital Competition

 The International Quran Recital Competition, Malaysia is the international Islamic Quran recital event that is held annually since 1961 in Malaysia.
-It is most populated international Quran competition all over the muslim world.
+It is the most popular international Quran competition all over the Muslim world.
 Sometimes it called internationally as Malaysia International Al-Quran Recitation and Memorisation Competition.

 History

 Tunku Abdul Rahman (first Malaysian prime minister) was a founder of the International Quran Recital Competition.
 The program was started on 9 March 1961 at Stadium Merdeka, Kuala Lumpur and 7 countries took part in this competition including Singapore, Brunei, Thailand, Philippines, Indonesia, Sarawak and Malaya.
 In 1985, the competition was moved to the Putra World Trade Centre (PWTC).